 You may establish your own culture from primary cells, or you may choose to buy established cell cultures from commercial or non-profit suppliers (i.e., cell banks).
 Reputable suppliers provide high quality cell lines that are carefully tested for their integrity and to ensure that the culture is free from contaminants.
 We advise against borrowing cultures from other laboratories because they carry a high risk of cell culture contamination.
 Regardless of their source, make sure that all new cell lines are tested for mycoplasma contamination before you begin to use them.

-Invitrogen offers a variety of primary cultures and established cell lines, reagents, media, sera, and growth factors for your cell culture experiments.
-Click here for a list of the more commonly used cell lines available from Invitrogen.
+Life Technologies offers a variety of primary cultures and established cell lines, reagents, media, sera, and growth factors for your cell culture experiments.
+Here is a list of the more commonly used cell lines available from Life Technologies

 - Learn more about Gibco® products